-A. Duck, Merganser, and Coot Seasons
+Duck, Merganser, and Coot Seasons

-Outside Dates: Saturday nearest September 24 (September 24)-January 31.
+Outside Dates: Saturday nearest September 24 (September 21)-January 31.

 Season Lengths and Daily Bag Limits: 60 days.
-The daily bag limit is 6 ducks, including no more than 4 mallards (no more than 2 of which may be females), 1 mottled duck, 2 black ducks, 1 pintail, 3 wood ducks, 2 canvasbacks, and 2 redheads.
+The daily bag limit is 6 ducks, including no more than 4 mallards (no more than 2 of which may be females), 1 mottled duck, 2 black ďucks, 1 pintail, 3 wood ducks, 2 canvasbacks, and 2 redheads.
+In Louisiana (the only highharvest State in the Mississippi Flyway for mottled ducks), the daily bag limit for mottled ducks is zero for the first 15 days.
 The season for scaup may be split into 2 segments, with one segment consisting of 45 days with a 2-scaup daily bag limit, and the second segment consisting of 15 days with a 1-scaup daily bag limit.
 The daily bag limit of mergansers is 5, only 2 of which may be hooded mergansers.
 In States that include mergansers in the duck bag limit, the daily limit is the same as the duck bag limit, only 2 of which may be hooded mergansers.
 The daily bag limit of coots is 15.